The first step is the replacement of all strings of the form:

 ....name()

-__language = 'en' # leading double underscore to avoid namespace collisions
+__language = 'en' # leading double underscore to avoid namespace collisionstogether with the language-specific fr.py module containing a single dictionary whose keys are the original English strings.:

 def select(lang):